-Our platform can easily handle the terabytes of data that a cubesat constellation generates each day.
-We designed our data processing systems purposely to work best on the fastest cloud-based computers－for scalability, redundancy, and resilience.
+Tomorrow.io’s weather and climate security platform can easily handle the terabytes of data that a cubesat constellation generates each day.
+Our space and sensors team designed our data processing systems purposely to work best on the fastest cloud-based computers for scalability, redundancy, and resilience.
 We already optimize for merging these types of dense observations with weather model data.
 And we run our calculations continuously better than 99.9% of the time.

 With the underlying computer systems humming along, reliably and true, Tomorrow.io is able to focus the majority of our efforts on the weather forecast.
 We sift through publicly available global weather models and apply our own proprietary high-resolution model to tailor the forecast to our customers’ needs.
 Applying the traditional forecast process, we are able to resolve the weather down to individual city blocks, such as representing the turbulent winds that flow past individual buildings or on final approach to a busy airport.

 Practically speaking, we populate nationwide and even global weather forecasts out to multiple days ahead, all in as little as a couple of minutes.
 Contrast that with conventional weather models that update just once every couple of hours.
 Also as an added benefit, our cloud-native weather engine enables us to efficiently package and subsequently archive weather analyses for recall on-demand.